ichibangaijin/HomeschoolBlog/_posts/2017-01-24-Hackingtons-Minecraft-Server.md

 author: Matthew Highland
 bgimage: minecraft.jpg
 ---
 Join our basic Minecraft server and have fun building and avoiding creepers.
-Watch our tutorial for installing Minecraft if it is your first time.
+Watch our tutorial for installing Minecraft if it is your first time.<br>
-Hackingtons basic Minecraft server address: hackingtons1.mcpro.co.
+Server #1:  hackingtons1.mcpro.co<br>
+Server #2:  hackingtons-standard.mcproco

 -----